johnmdrake1/proj10-Final/README.md

 all calendars and events.
 Below the busy times for each calendar, free times will be displayed that do not conflict with the busy events in the time range.
 Seperate jinja operations are used for displaying free times.
 Some cosmetic changes have been made here as well, and should make the application look much nicer than project 7.

+In the final project, index.html still serves as the primary page, but will only be used when the meeting planner initializes a meeting.
+All future usage of the application for an incomplete meeting will begin at one of two new urls, user_view.html and admin_view.html depending on who is accessing the program.
+Every time a meeting is created and initialized using index.html, unique urls will be displayed to access these two new html routes.
+The purpose of a unique url is so different meetings can be accessed independently.
+Each meeting will get its own database entry once it has been added, and the database will be modified whenever its unique urls are accessed.

 test_check.py contains a test suite that tests the two new functions in free_times.py.
 These are freetimes and list_freeblocks. "make test" will run these tests.
 Note that a few were commented out for unknown errors, that were unrelated